hei-school/poja/README.md

 ## Usage

-Run a POJA stack in minutes using the [POJA CLI](https://github.com/hei-school/poja-cli).
+Create a new POJA stack in minutes using the [POJA CLI](https://github.com/hei-school/poja-cli).
+Update an existing POJA stack in minutes using the same CLI!

+Say good bye to the days where you had hard times launching new Java/Github/AWS stacks, and even harder times trying to apply a fix or a feature you developped on a stack that you want to apply to other stacks!

 ## Features